ericx1907/til/vim/copy_to_clipboard.md

 There are two approaches to this problem.

 ## Install a version of vim that has clipboard support:
 Use `vim --version | grep clipboard` to check if vim has clipboard.
 If it returns `-clipboard` that means it doe not have that.
 Either recompile vim or install a vim package that has clipboard support.
-On Debin/Ubuntu: `sudo apt install vim-gtk3`.
+For example, On Debin/Ubuntu: `sudo apt install vim-gtk3`.

 Vim with clipboard support will have a special register named `*` corresponding to the system clipboard.
-In visual mode use `"*y` then the content can be pasted into any other program.
+In visual mode select text that need to be copied then `"*y`.After that the content can be pasted into any other program in the system.

 ## Use custom key map: